Dartmouth BASIC: Fourth edition

-Fifth Edition
+Fifth dition

-The Fifth Edition, from late 1970, once again started as two supplements to the Fourth Edition, from February and April 1969.
+The fifth edition, from late 1970, once again started as two supplements to the fourth edition, from February and April 1969.

 The major change was the introduction of file handling.
 Previously, any pre-defined data that had to be used in the program had to be placed in the DATA lines and then read in one-at-a-time using the READ command.
 This feature could be used to read files in a similar fashion.
 The INPUT command could now read a single item from a file and PRINT could write one.

 Files were opened through the new FILES keyword, which was followed by a list of string constants describing file names.
 As these were constants, changing the file name demanded the code be changed to match.
 The names were assigned numbers, the first name became file #1, and so on.
 Two file formats were supported, random-access and linear.
 A linear file was treated as a text file would be today, one could LINPUT #1: A$ to read a line of text into a string variable, and then PRINT A$ to output it to the terminal.
 Later versions added the FILE $1,name$ to allow files to be specified by strings, although for a time this required a FILES * near the top of the program to indicate you were using this format.

 For random access files, the name had to specify the type of data within; % indicated it contained binary data, while $num indicated it should be read as strings with a maximum length of num.
 The READ and WRITE could be positioned anywhere in a random-access file with the RESET command, while the current location was returned by the LOC function, and the file length by LOF.
 During sequential reads, one could also test whether it was at the end of the file using IF END THEN....